nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 </ul>
 </td>
 <td></td>
-<td>Dependant of the type of content error. invalid is the high level code, lower level codes should be used to further identify the type of content validation error wherever possible.
+<td>Dependent of the type of content error. invalid is the high level code, lower level codes should be used to further identify the type of content validation error wherever possible.
 See <a href="http://hl7.org/fhir/codesystem-issue-type.html">IssueType</a> for further information.
 </td>
 </tr>
 <tr>